Privacy Policy

 Our services are not directed to individuals under the age of 13.
 We do not knowingly collect personal data from children.

-9. Third-Party Links
+9. Third Party Links

-• Right to Access – Request a copy of your personal data
+• Right to access personal data

 If you have questions or requests related to your rights under GDPR, please contact us at info@astuteli.com.